-Method
+• Method

 For procedures performed on an internal body part, the method specifies how the external access location is entered.
 An open method specifies cutting through the skin or mucous membrane and any other intervening body layers necessary to expose the site of the procedure.
 An instrumental method specifies the entry of instrumentation through the access location to the internal procedure site.
 Instrumentation can be introduced by puncture or minor incision, or through an external opening.
 The puncture or minor incision does not constitute an open approach, because it does not expose the site of the procedure.
 An approach can define multiple methods.
-For example, the open endoscopic approach includes both the open method to expose the body part and the introduction of instrumentation into the body part to perform the procedure.
+For example, the percutaneous endoscopic approach includes both the percutaneous method to reach the procedure site and the introduction of instrumentation into the body part to perform the procedure.

-Type of Instrumentation
+• Type of Instrumentation